Honors Faculty Engagement Grant

 All HFEG applications, regardless of monetary value, are due at the start of the term in which they will be used.
 Please see the Honors College webpage for specific deadline dates.
 Late HFEGs are not accepted.

-If you feel an important academic opportunity has arisen that does not fit easily within the HFEG deadlines, please feel free to contact Dr. Clay Motley, Associate Director for Academics, to discuss the matter.
+If you feel an important academic opportunity has arisen that does not fit easily within the HFEG deadlines, please feel free to contact the Honors College's Associate Director for Academics, to discuss the matter.

 When will the decision on my HFEG be made?